Gun Charges in NY

-If you or a family member has been charged with a firearm or weapons crime, you need criminal attorney.
+If you or a family member has been charged with a firearm or weapons crime, you need a criminal attorney.
 Period.

 Firearms and weapons crimes in New York can cover everything from illegal gun possession, to owning a taser gun, to carrying a gravity knife into the school cafeteria.
 Firearm and weapon charges draw harsh penalties that usually include prison time.